Last updated: 23 January 2026

 North American Charging Standard (Tesla)

-EV charging plug Type 1 is primarily used in the United States, Canada, Mexico and Japan.
+Tesla's proprietary EV charging plug (NACS) is primarily used in the United States, Canada, Mexico and Japan.
 (Click here for the full list of all countries that use the North American Charging Standard (Tesla))

 Originally developed by Tesla, the North American Charging Standard (NACS) is a charging plug and inlet standard predominantly used in electric vehicles in North America, Central America, and Japan.